Horst Kwech: Career in Racing

 Kwech’s racing success in 1965 came to the attention of Alfa Romeo’s head of USA racing, and Knauz Motors was offered a chance to purchase an Autodelta-prepared GTA to campaign in the newly established SCCA Trans-Am Series, with Kwech as the lead driver.
-In 1966 the privateer team of Horst Kwech and Gaston Andrey was the most successful in Trans-Am, accumulating 39 of the 57 manufacturers' points for Alfa Romeo and clinching Alfa’s Under 2 Liter Trans-Am Manufacturers' Championship.
+In 1966, the privateer team of Kwech and Gaston Andrey was the most successful in Trans-Am, accumulating 39 of the 57 manufacturers' points for Alfa Romeo and clinching Alfa’s Under 2 Liter Trans-Am Manufacturers' Championship.

-Horst Kwech and Gaston Andrey also scored more points than any other drivers, and in 1980 were retroactively named drivers championship co-champions.
-Horst used the same GTA to qualify for the 1966 SCCA American Road Racing Championship runoffs at Riverside.
+Kwech and Andrey also scored more points than any other drivers, and in 1980 were retroactively named drivers championship co-champions.
+Kwech used the same GTA to qualify for the 1966 SCCA American Road Racing Championship runoffs at Riverside.
 He went on to win the first ARRC B-Sedan National Championship in a famous race with 25 lead changes, against the Lotus Cortina of another young Aussie (but Canadian born) Allan Moffat, and was presented with the SCCA President's Cup for his outstanding drive.

-Horst Kwech and Allan Moffat were not the only Australians who appeared in the early years of the Trans-Am series.
+Kwech and Moffat were not the only Australians who appeared in the early years of the Trans-Am series.
 They were joined by Frank Gardner, Harry Firth and Jim McKeown.
 The latter pair co-driving with Moffat on various occasions.

-In 1967 Kwech formed Ausca with Ron Neal and Bill Knauz in Libertyville, Illinois.
+In 1967, Kwech formed Ausca with Ron Neal and Bill Knauz in Libertyville, Illinois.
 This company developed Alfa Romeo performance parts and prepared and raced Alfas in various series.
 In that year, he prepared and raced the Tri-Color Alfa Romeo GTA’s with Monty Winkler, and Alfa Romeo gained second place in the 1967 Under 2 Liter Trans-Am Series.

-In 1968 he raced for Carroll Shelby International and teamed with Allan Moffat at both the 24 Hours of Daytona and the 12 Hours of Sebring when the Trans-Am cars were allowed in the race, but retired with engine troubles within 35 laps at both races.
+In 1968, Kwech raced for Carroll Shelby International and teamed with Allan Moffat at both the 24 Hours of Daytona and the 12 Hours of Sebring when the Trans-Am cars were allowed in the race, but retired with engine troubles within 35 laps at both races.
 Kwech famously got away from the start extremely well at the Sebring race after the "Le Mans" style start, his Ford Mustang was in company with the leading Porsches, Fords and Alfa Romeos, though power soon told and he quickly dropped back to be with the Trans-Am cars.
 Kwech also won the Riverside Trans-Am race in a Shelby-prepared Mustang.
 This was one of three wins for the Shelby team in Trans-Am in 1968.
 He continued with Shelby's Trans-Am team in 1969.

 Kwech won the Under 2 liter Trans-Am Championship in 1970, driving Herb Wetanson's #3 Alfa Romeo GTA to three victories.
 In 1971, he ran an Alfa Romeo GTV against a strong Datsun team led by John Morton in a BRE Datsun 510.

-In 1972 Kwech drove a Lola T300 for the Wetson Molica team in the L&M Continental Formula 5000 Championship.
+In 1972, Kwech drove a Lola T300 for the Wetson Molica team in the L&M Continental Formula 5000 Championship.
 He competed in six races with a best finish of sixth at Road Atlanta.